-Recent trials using psilocybin to treat depression and anxiety have returned staggering results, with 80% of patients reporting improved wellbeing or life satisfaction for up to six months from just a single dose.
+Recent trials using psilocybin to treat depression and anxiety have returned staggering results, with 80% of patients reporting significantly improved wellbeing or life satisfaction for up to six months from just a single dose.

 Psilocybin is currently a Schedule 1 substance.
 Schedule 1 substances are not authorised for medical use and can only be supplied, possessed or administered in exceptional circumstances under a special Home Office licence.
 This means psilocybin cannot be prescribed by doctors, and that conducting research with it is extremely time-consuming and expensive.

 By rescheduling psilocybin from Schedule 1 to Schedule 2 or below, research would become faster and cheaper, and doctors would be able to start prescribing the substance when they see fit.

 To the UK Ministers for Drug Policy and Mental Health,

 4 million people suffer from depression & anxiety in the UK1.
 Research has shown the potential of psilocybin to treat these conditions2, 3, 4, 5, yet it is being hindered by the restrictive Schedule 1 status of the substance.
 Out of compassion for those suffering from depression & anxiety, we ask that you take immediate action to reschedule psilocybin.

 If your organisation supports this campaign, please let us know.

 Caroline Lucas MP

 Green Party co-leader and MP for Brighton Pavilion